J08nY/pyecsca-tutorial-ches2024/setup.md

 > [!WARNING]
 > Note that when you shutdown the Docker container you will lose all of your progress in the notebooks.
 > If you want to save your progress, download the notebooks using the Download button at the top of the JupyterLab tab.

+Some exercises require you to download trace sets.
+To do this inside the docker image, use a terminal session in JupyterLab and download them using the `wget` command (i.e. `wget <URL>`).